Lowo88/Lowo88/README.md

 - 👋 Hi, I’m @Lowo88
 - 👀 I’m interested in ... learning Rust & Java script.
-- 🌱 I’m currently learning ...Python!
+- 🌱 I’m currently learning ...Python, Java, Rust.
-- 💞️ I’m looking to collaborate on ...Juno network secret network just to name a few.
+- 💞️ I’m looking to collaborate on ...Zcash, Secret network privacy is normal.
 - 📫 How to reach me ...
 On X @lowo88.stars

 <!---